Sexual violence in the Iraqi insurgency: Stated justification

-In October 2014, in its digital magazine Dabiq, ISIL explicitly claimed religious justification for enslaving Yazidi women.
-Specifically, ISIL argued that the Yazidi were idol worshipers and appealed to the shariah practice of spoils of war.
-ISIL asserts that certain Hadith and Qur’anic verses support their right to enslave and rape captive non-Muslim women.
-ISIL appealed to apocalyptic beliefs and "claimed justification by a Hadith that they interpret as portraying the revival of slavery as a precursor to the end of the world."
-According to Dabiq, "enslaving the families of the kuffar and taking their women as concubines is a firmly established aspect of the Sharia’s that if one were to deny or mock, he would be denying or mocking the verses of the Qur'an and the narration of the Prophet … and thereby apostatizing from Islam."
-In late 2014 ISIL released a pamphlet that focused on the treatment of female slaves.
+In October 2014, in its digital magazine Dabiq, IS explicitly claimed religious justification for enslaving Yazidi women.
+Specifically, IS argued that the Yazidi were idol worshipers and appealed to the shariah practice of spoils of war.
+IS asserts that certain Hadith and Qur'anic verses support their right to enslave and rape captive non-Muslim women.
+IS appealed to apocalyptic beliefs and "claimed justification by a Hadith that they interpret as portraying the revival of slavery as a precursor to the end of the world."
+Further justification has been stated that "according to ISIS doctrine, these acts were permissible towards non-believers who refused to accede to Islam.
+By Islamic law, then, the women were concubines and the spoils of a jihad."
+The Islamic State as an organizational entity is said to have "adopted certain forms of sexual violence, including sexual slavery and child marriage, defining who could be targeted, and regulating the conditions under which such violence could be perpetrated."
+According to Dabiq, "enslaving the families of the kuffar and taking their women as concubines is a firmly established aspect of the Sharia's that if one were to deny or mock, he would be denying or mocking the verses of the Qur'an and the narration of the Prophet … and thereby apostatizing from Islam."
+In late 2014 IS released a pamphlet that focused on the treatment of female slaves.
 It says fighters are allowed to have sex with adolescent girls and to beat slaves as discipline.
 The pamphlet's guidelines also allow fighters to trade slaves, including for sex, as long as they have not been impregnated by their owner.
-Charlie Winter, a researcher at the counter-extremist think tank Quilliam, described the pamphlet as "abhorent".
+Charlie Winter, a researcher at the counter-extremist think tank Quilliam, described the pamphlet as "abhorrent".
+It is further stated that "it is permissible to beat the female slave as a form of disciplinary beating, but is forbidden to beat for the purpose of achieving gratification or for torture."
 The New York Times said in August 2015 that "[t]he systematic rape of women and girls from the Yazidi religious minority has become deeply enmeshed in the organization and the radical theology of the Islamic State in the year since the group announced it was reviving slavery as an institution."
+It is evident that "the fact that IS appeared to tolerate and did not punish – to our knowledge – instances of gang rape of Yazidi women indicates that this pattern was a practice."